Our Scholarship Programme

 Our scholarship programme remove barriers so that humanitarian professionals from middle- and low-income countries can benefit from our training.
 Thanks to our scholarships, we have a very diverse mix of students in the classroom to make sure their experience reflects the diversity of their working environments.
 Such diversity creates a great opportunity to hone negotiation and listening skills, both key to successful project and people management.

-Each year, thanks to the financial support of the Service de la solidarité internationale of the Canton of Geneva and the Wilsdorf Foundation, we offer full or partial scholarships for three of our courses:
+Each year, thanks to the financial support of the Service de la solidarité internationale of the Canton of Geneva and the Wilsdorf Foundation, we offer full or partial scholarships for two of our courses:

 - Executive Master of Advanced Studies in Humanitarian Action (MAS) 60 ECTS